ByteChef LogoByteChef

 Options true, false

 By default, models are mapped into memory, which allows the system to load only the necessary parts of the model as needed.
 However, if the model is larger than your total amount of RAM or if your system is low on available memory, using mmap might increase the risk of pageouts, negatively impacting performance.
 Disabling mmap results in slower load times but may reduce pageouts if you’re not using mlock.
-Note that if the model is larger than the total amount of RAM, turning off mmap would prevent the model from loading at all.null
+Note that if the model is larger than the total amount of RAM, turning off mmap would prevent the model from loading at all.false

 useMlockUse MLockBOOLEAN